LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 ## Migration tips

 * Before you start the migration, export your bots in Bots Studio format as a back-up.
-* The migration from one system to another is going to cause some downtime, so perform the migration during the less-loaded/non-working hours.
+* The migration from one system to another leads to some downtime, so perform the migration during the less-loaded/non-working hours.
 * To shorten the downtime and avoid issues, prepare and test everything prior to migration.
 * To minimize conversations that are stuck in "Survey in progress," turn off Bot Studio 2-3 hours before the migration (by deleting skills from the survey bots).
-* The best way to test bots before the migration is to migrate and test them on a test account first if you have one.
-If you have a test account, you can then test on all necessary channels.
+* Before the migration, the best way to test the bots is to migrate and test them on a test account first, if you have one.
+With a test account, you can test on all necessary channels.
 If you don't have a test account, check the converted bots via Conversation Builder's Preview tool before the migration.
 * Make sure you are ready to migrate to Conversation Builder before you click the **Migrate to Conversation Builder** button.
 Once you migrate, only Conversation Builder survey bots will be active, and all Bot Studio bots will no longer work.
 * If you're using custom reporting, you need to update the IDs (survey, question and answer), as they will be regenerated.
-You can do this before the migration.
-For this, please import the bot into Conversation Builder, and then download the report via the **Bot Settings** page.
+You can do this before the migration: Import the bot into Conversation Builder, and then download the report via the **Bot Settings** page.

 ## Detailed migration steps